ivan-tkatchev/tab/README.md

 Usage:
 `has Map[a,b], a -> UInt`

+`hash`
+: Hashes a string to a 32-bit integer.
+The 32-bit FNV hash function is used.
+Usage:
+`hash String -> UInt`

 `head`
 : Accepts a sequence or array and returns an equivalent sequence that is truncated to be no longer than N elements.
 See also: `skip`.
 Usage: